Kowsi/Harold-Financial_Planning/README.md

 # Financial Planner

-Implemented budgeting using Plaid API and the Monte Carlo Simulation for forcasting the Retirement Portfolio return using IEX Finance API
+Implemented budgeting using Plaid API and the Monte Carlo Simulation for forcasting the Retirement Portfolio return.

 ![Financial Planner](Images/financial-planner.png)

 ## Background

-The consumer division of Harold's company has decided to offer budgeting and financial planning services to customers.
-They want to build a report for customers that links to their banking and investment accounts and automatically refreshes the data and charts on login.
-However, some of the calculations are tricky, and Harold could really use some help connecting the accounts and simulating the retirement investment projections.
-Luckily, there are APIs available to obtain account transactions and fetch retirement portfolio prices.
+Here we are connecting the accounts and simulating the retirement investment projections.
+We use Plaid APIs to obtain account transactions and fetch retirement portfolio prices.

-We will help Harold complete the following tasks:
+Below are the analysis we are going to do:

 1. [Budget Analysis with Plaid](#Budget-Analysis)
 2. [Retirement Planner](#Retirement-Planner)